Modern Slavery

 Financial Crime policies

-We are committed to the prevention of financial crime and, through risk-based internal procedures, policies and systems and controls, strive to ensure that high standards of crime prevention and awareness are maintained.
+We are committed to the prevention of financial crime and, through risk-based internal procedures, policies, systems and controls, strive to ensure that high standards of crime prevention and awareness are maintained.
 Our Financial Crime Framework and associated policies set out the overarching principles and mechanisms which identify, mitigate and manage financial crime risk, as we seek to protect our customers and the Company.

 We provide all colleagues with training, relevant to them and their role, including mandatory financial crime modules.
 We also offer online training on modern slavery and human trafficking in financial services, which emphasises the role of the financial services industry in combatting this risk, explains the different types of modern slavery, and gives detail on possible ‘red flag’ indicators.
 A short guide covering these areas is published internally and available to review at any time.

 All relevant processes and policies, including in respect of modern slavery and human trafficking risks, will continue to be reviewed and where possible enhanced during the coming year as part of our continuous improvement initiatives.
 We will continue to work to ensure that policies and procedures are effectively embedded in the Company and risks are identified, carefully considered and monitored, and appropriately mitigated or managed.
-This will include identifying and considering any additional risks that will be introduced as a result of becoming a bank.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Vida Bank Limited Slavery and Human Trafficking Statement for the financial year ending 31 December 2024.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Vida Bank Limited Slavery and Human Trafficking Statement for the financial year ending 31 December 2025.

-Anth Mooney, Vida Bank Limited, 29 May 2025
+Anth Mooney, Vida Bank Limited, 28 May 2026